-The Firm, from time to time, holds investments in collateralised loan obligations ("CLOs") to satisfy risk retention requirements, along with investments in certain CQS funds (either through direct holdings or derivatives linked to CQS funds), both of which are exposed to possible impairment due to market performance.
-As part of the Firm's capital planning process, specific capital and reserves are held in consideration of market risk to mitigate the impact of this exposure.
-The Firm is also exposed to the risk of loan covenant breaches, where applicable, caused by market movements.
-Compliance with covenants is monitored on an ongoing basis, with any concerns escalated to the relevant committee.
-Market risk also arises through net income amounts generated in non-USD currencies and non-USD denominated investments.
-Such balances are regularly monitored with appropriate hedging strategies executed to mitigate exposure.
+The Firm, from time to time, holds investments in collateralised loan obligations ("CLOs") to satisfy regulatory risk retention requirements, along with investments in its managed funds, through which it is exposed to market risk.
+As part of the Firm's capital planning process, specific capital and reserves are held to mitigate the impact of this exposure.
+The Firm is also exposed to foreign currency risk through net revenues and investments denominated in non-GBP currencies and are regularly monitored through appropriate hedging strategies.
 The Firm is exposed to interest rate risk arising from investment holdings, cash balances and any debt.
-Exposure to interest rate risk is regularly monitored and managed using financial instruments as deemed necessary.
+Exposure to interest rate risk is regularly monitored and hedged as required.